Machine learning in healthcare:

 Medical imaging

-Even with all the advancements in healthcare technologies and data science, medical image analysis is a tedious task prone to human error since it requires great attention to detail.
-Machine learning, in turn, can identify even the subtlest changes in X-ray, CT, or MRI medical scans and help radiologists in detecting and diagnosing diseases.
+Even with all the advancements in healthcare technologies and data science, radiology and medical image analysis is a tedious task prone to human error since it requires great attention to detail.
+Machine learning, in turn, can identify even the subtlest changes in X-ray, CT, or MRI medical scans and help radiologists detect lesions, tumors and other abnormalities for faster disease diagnostics.

 Example: Improving image quality with SubtleMR

-For example, SubtleMR, developed by Subtle Medical, is a machine learning-based software solution that improves the quality of MRI protocols.
+For example, SubtleMR, developed by Subtle Medical, is a machine learning-based healthcare application that improves the quality of MRI protocols.
 With the help of denoising and resolution enhancement, SubtleMR improves image quality and the sharpness of any MRI scanner.
 For example, RadNet, a US leader in outpatient imaging with 335 centers nationwide, accelerated its protocols by 33-45% after adopting SubtleMR technology.

 Image title: SubtleMR